 Most folks probably don’t really want or need to know much about an artist, but there may be a few, so this is for them.

 I didn’t go to art school or college, I’d always loved drawing and painting but school just wasn’t in the cards, didn’t have the cash.
-I did a bit of running away from home and half-assed adventuring and then plopped down in NYC and worked as a nanny for several years (and met my future partner, writer/ photographer John Damn Seven).
+I did a bit of running away from home and half-assed adventuring around England and Scotland and then plopped down in NYC and worked as a nanny for several years (and met my future partner, writer/ photographer John Damn Seven).

 My favorite part of nannying was reading beautifully illustrated books to wee ones, and I got it into my noggin that might be something I would like to do when I was a grownup.
 So, after several more years of nannying, this time in the Boston area, I decided to start seriously putting some effort in that.
 At this time, John and I were creating an indie comic book series together so I was starting to hone my drawing skills… then we had twin sons and then I started seriously trying to give illustrating a go (read: I can’t afford daycare, I need to figure how to make money from home, so let’s start trying to sell illustrations to parenting papers for $15 each)

 Slowly I started illustrating actual children’s books and did that for about fifteen years, including some favorites that John and I created together.